Copyright 2023 Flow Capital Corp. All rights reserved

-Since revenue-based financing is becoming more and more prevalent, it’s important to choose the best one for you as bad lenders can ruin companies quickly.
+Since revenue-based financing is becoming more and more prevalent, it’s important to choose the best lending partner for you as bad lenders can ruin companies quickly.
 Take a look at their portfolio to make sure you are in good hands.
 Better yet, conduct reference checks by calling past clients and asking them about their experience with the lender.

 Timely & Dependable Funding

 You have enough on your plate.
 Hunting down your investor for on-time funding and per the agreed-upon terms should be the least of your worries.
 Take the time to select an investor who has a strong reputation of timely and dependable funding.
 Don’t let financing be a distraction to your business’s growth.

 Commitment doesn’t end when the term sheet is signed and the transaction is closed.
 It is important to select a lender that will be a good financial partner over the duration of the loan.